GeorgeMac/macro.re/content/posts/getting-started-with-buildkit.md

 ## What is BuildKit?

 In a nutshell BuildKit is an engine which interprets a graph of instructions into a target container image format.
-With the ability to target multiple export formats (e.g. OCI or docker), support multiple frontends (e.g. Dockerfile) and provide all sorts of wonderful features such as efficient layer caching and operation parallization.
+With the ability to target multiple export formats (e.g. OCI or docker), support multiple frontends (e.g. Dockerfile) and provide all sorts of wonderful features such as efficient layer caching and operation parallelization.

-BuildKit is seperate from Docker and only requires a container runtime to facilitate the execution of operations to create image layers.
-The currently supported runtimes are `containerd` and plain old `runc`.
+BuildKit is separate from Docker and only requires a container runtime to facilitate the execution of operations to create image layers.
+The currently supported runtime's are `containerd` and plain old `runc`.

 The BuildKit project itself consists of two key components.
 The first being the build daemon `buildkitd`.
 The second being a cli tool called `buildctl` which is used to facilitate command line communication with the `buildkitd` instance.

 The BuildKit cli `buildctl` is configured to receive a graph based IR (intermediate representation) of operations.
 This IR is called `llb` which stands for `low-level builder`.
 This format is defined in the BuildKit project using protobuf.
 The `buildctl` command itself expects an `llb` to be marshalled in this format on STDIN.
 Currently there are some handy Go libraries for describing and marshalling an `llb` to an `io.Writer`.
 However, since the format is protobuf it will be really easy to port `llb` generating code to other languages.
 As a die hard gopher myself though, I am fortunate enough to be able to start hacking on this right away.

-It is the `llb` medium which facilitates BuildKits ability to have multiple frontends.
+It is the `llb` medium which facilitates BuildKit's ability to have multiple frontends.
 There currently exists an experimental frontend for `Dockerfile`.
 I believe the intent of this project is to replace the current docker builder baked into the `docker` command.

-The BuildKit github project contains an `examples` folder with lots of Go binaries which spit protobuf encoded `llb` instructions which can be piped into `buildctl`, examined and then executed.
+The BuildKit Github project contains an `examples` folder with lots of Go binaries which spit protobuf encoded `llb` instructions which can be piped into `buildctl`, examined and then executed.
 I am going to walk through how this can be achieved on a mac.

 ## Walkthrough